The Gambia–Malaysia relations: Economic relations

 In 1974, The Gambia was willing to sell its groundnut oil to Malaysia in exchange for palm oil.
-While in 1991, Gambia seeks Malaysian aid to boost its rice production.
+While in 1991, The Gambia seeks Malaysian aid to boost its rice production.
 Until now, relations between the two countries are mainly conducted in technical assistance such as in the field of education and training.
 The Government of Malaysia had encouraged companies from The Gambia to explore possible collaboration and joint ventures with the Malaysian companies for the mutual benefit of the two countries.
 As The Gambia has been accorded the honour to host the Organisation of Islamic Cooperation (OIC) Summit in 2018, the government of The Gambia seeks the support of the Malaysian government and people and invites Malaysian investors to invest in the country.
 The Gambia also sought the support of Malaysian authorities to provide technical support to The Gambia in a bid to strengthen the country's Sharia'h court system.